waterwheel31/CarND-Path-Planning-Project/README.md

 ## Approach
 - Based on given map data, change X-Y position data into S-D data
-- Set target location to go (upto 100 meters in front of the car) and create waypoints toward that point.
-The waypoints are smoothed to quadratic using spline library (https://kluge.in-chemnitz.de/opensource/spline/)
+- Set target location to go (upto 100 meters in front of the car)
+- Also set taret velocity (default is slightly slower than speed limit)
+- Temp waypoints are created and smoothed to quadratic using spline library (https://kluge.in-chemnitz.de/opensource/spline/)
+- Create waypoints toward that point so that the acceleration does not exceed a threshold
 - Based on sensor fusion data, change the target location (thus change the lane and distance/speed), by rule based algorithm:
   - if there is no car in front, set target speed to close to the speed limit
   - if threr is a car in near front, keep the same speed of the car in front